Why do people start to believe in God? Should modern man believe in God? Biblical values do not match modern ones

 Main article: Ontological argument

-From the concept of God inherent in human consciousness, he concludes about the real existence of God.
+From the concept of God inherent in human consciousness, he concludes the real existence of God.
 God appears to be an all-perfect being.
-But to represent God as all-perfect and to attribute to him existence only in human imagination means to contradict one's own idea of the all-perfection of God's being, because that which exists both in imagination and in reality is more perfect than that which exists in mere imagination.
-Thus, it must be concluded that God, as an all-perfect being, has existence not only in our imagination, but also in reality.
-Anselm expressed the same thing in another form: God, in theory, is an all-real being, the totality of all realities; being is one of the realities; therefore it is necessary to recognize that God exists.
+But to imagine God as all-perfect and to attribute to him existence only in human imagination means to contradict one’s own idea of the all-perfection of God’s being, because what exists both in imagination and in reality is more perfect than what exists in imagination alone.
+Thus, we must conclude that God, as a being represented as all-perfect, has existence not only in our imagination, but also in reality.
+Anselm expressed the same thing in another form: God, in theory, is an all-real being, the totality of all realities; being is one of the realities; therefore it is necessary to admit that God exists.

 Psychological[edit | edit wiki text]

-The main idea of this argument was expressed by Blessed Augustine and developed by Descartes.
-Its essence lies in the assumption that the idea of God as an all-perfect being exists forever and could not be formed as a result of a purely mental activity of a person (his psyche) from the impressions of the outside world, and therefore its source belongs to God himself.
-A similar thought was expressed earlier by Cicero, who wrote:
+The main idea of this argument was expressed by St. Augustine and developed by Descartes.
+Its essence lies in the assumption that the idea of God as an all-perfect being exists eternally and could not be formed as a result of the purely mental activity of a person (his psyche) from the impressions of the external world, and therefore its source belongs to God himself.
+A similar idea was expressed earlier by Cicero, who wrote:

-When we look at the sky, when we contemplate the celestial phenomena, does it not become quite clear, quite obvious that there is some deity of the most excellent mind who controls all this?<…>If anyone doubts this, then I do not understand why he does not also doubt whether there is a sun or not!
+When we look at the sky, when we contemplate celestial phenomena, does it not become quite clear, quite obvious that there is some deity of the most excellent intelligence who controls it all?<…>If anyone doubts this, then I don’t understand why he doesn’t also doubt whether there is a sun or not!
 Why is one more obvious than the other?
-If this had not been contained in our souls as known or assimilated, then it would not have remained so stable, would not have been confirmed over time, could not have taken root so well with the change of centuries and generations of people.
-We see that other opinions, false and empty, have disappeared with the passage of time.
-Who, for example, now thinks that there was a hippocentaur or a chimera?
-Is there an old woman so out of her mind that she would now be afraid of those monsters of the underworld, in whom they also once believed?
+If this were not contained in our souls as known or assimilated, then it would not remain so stable, would not be confirmed over time, could not take root so much with the change of centuries and generations of people.
+We see that other opinions, false and empty, disappeared over time.
+Who, for example, now thinks that a hippocentaur or a chimera existed?
+Is there an old woman so out of her mind that she would now be afraid of those monsters of the underworld in which they also once believed?
 For time destroys false inventions, but confirms the judgments of nature.

-This argument constitutes some complement to the historical argument.
+This argument is somewhat complementary to the historical argument.

 Historical[edit | edit wiki text]

-This argument comes from the notion that there is not a single non-religious state, and was offered mainly at a time when there really were no states with an overwhelming majority of non-believing citizens.
+This argument is based on the idea that there is no state without religion, and was proposed mainly at a time when there really were no states with an overwhelming majority of non-religious citizens.

 Possible formulations of this argument are as follows:

-“There is no people without religion, which means that religious veneration is natural for a person.
-Therefore, there is a Deity.
+“There is no people without religion, which means that religious veneration is natural for man.
+This means there is a Divinity.”

-“The universality of faith in God has been known since the time of Aristotle, the greatest Greek scientist ...
-And now, when scientists know all the peoples without exception that inhabited and inhabit our earth, it has been confirmed that all peoples have their own religious beliefs, prayers, temples and sacrifices.
-"Ethnography knows no non-religious peoples," says the German geographer and traveler Ratzel.
+“The universality of faith in God has been known since the time of Aristotle, the greatest Greek scientist...
+And now, when scientists know all the peoples without exception who inhabited and inhabit our land, it has been confirmed that all peoples have their own religious beliefs, prayers, temples and sacrifices.
+“Ethnography does not know irreligious peoples,” says the German geographer and traveler Ratzel.”

 The ancient Roman writer Cicero also said: “All people of all nations, in general, know that there are gods, for this knowledge is innate in everyone and, as it were, imprinted in the soul.”

-According to Plutarch: “Go around all the countries, and you can find cities without walls, without writing, without rulers, without palaces, without riches, without coins, but no one has yet seen a city devoid of temples and gods, a city in which there would be no prayers were sent up, they did not swear by the name of the deity.
+According to Plutarch: “Go around all countries, and you can find cities without walls, without writing, without rulers, without palaces, without wealth, without coins, but no one has ever seen a city devoid of temples and gods, a city in which prayers were sent, they did not swear in the name of the deity.”

-“The fact that a person reaches out to God, feels the need for religious worship, indicates that the Deity really exists; that which does not exist does not attract.
+“The fact that a person is drawn to God and feels the need for religious worship indicates that the Divine really exists; that which does not exist does not attract.
 F. Werfel said: “Thirst is the best proof of the existence of water.”

 Religiously experienced[edit | edit wiki text]

-Near-Death Experiences - Some near death survivors report seeing deceased relatives, hovering above their physical body, or experiencing other supernatural experiences.
-Such evidence is considered by believers as proof of the immortality of the soul and the existence of the afterlife.
+Near-Death Experiences - Some people who have near-death experiences report seeing deceased relatives, floating above their physical body, or experiencing other supernatural experiences.
+Such evidence is considered by believers to be proof of the immortality of the soul and the existence of the afterlife.

 Comment